Samillion/ModernZ/README.md

 ## Configuration File
 To customize options or colors, you can add `modernz.conf` in the `script-opts` folder, then add the options in there as you like.

-You can download a configuration file containing all the options in their default values [here](https://github.com/Samillion/ModernZ/blob/main/modernz.conf), then edit them to your taste.
+You can download a configuration file containing all the options in their default values [here](https://github.com/Samillion/ModernZ/blob/main/modernz.conf), then adjust their values to your taste.

 Another way would be to create a shorter version with only the options you want changed.